DerekSelander/dsdump/README.md

 # xref

 Some ugly mix between `class-dump`, `nm`, and `vmmap`.
-This tool is great for an initial first passes at inspecting executables to see what's in them before jumping to your favorite jtool/hopper/Ghidra/IDA/whatevs
+This tool is great for an initial pass at inspecting executables to see what's in them before jumping to your favorite, jtool/hopper/Ghidra/IDA/whatevs

 ## Installing